+Not only are startup costs relatively low to begin with — a single vending machine can get you going — but the market is diverse.
 There’s ample opportunity to carve out your own space, from schools and hospitals to retail stores and hotels.
-The possibilities are endless.
-Best of all, once you’ve got that one machine in place, you have immediate access to quick market insights to adjust your model before scaling.
+Best of all, once you’ve got your first machine in place, you have immediate access to market insights to adjust your model before scaling.

 Set goals or “SMART” objectives.
 They can help you identify potential problems and measure progress.
 Think through whether you’ll purchase or lease vending machines, what you’ll sell, where you’ll place the machines, and how you’ll market the business.

 Don’t skip the fine details.
 Will your machines accept credit and debit card payments?
 Will they incorporate interactive touch functionality?
 Will they have voice-activated screens?
 Will they dispense both food and beverages?
 Consider asking industry experts for advice as you work through writing your first draft.
 And be realistic.
 It’s better to beat your targets than to miss them.

 Determining and registering your business structure is one of the most important steps in starting a business.
 Most vending machine businesses are either limited liability companies (LLCs) or sole proprietorships.

 A sole proprietorship comes with little to no paperwork and no requirement to file a separate tax return.
 However, it’s much riskier than an LLC, even when you file for a “doing business as” (DBA) name.
 If a sole proprietorship loses a lawsuit, your personal assets are not protected.
 That means your creditors can seize your house, car, personal bank accounts, and more.

 An LLC offers flexibility in management structure, taxation, and ownership.
 At ZenBusiness, we make it easy to tick all the boxes.
 With an LLC, you get liability protection and a choice of how you’re taxed (as a pass-through entity or a corporation).
 That gives you more flexibility, and in general, it’s the business structure of preference for many first-time business owners.